anon-dot-com/examples/run-typescript/README.md

 ## Install Dependencies

-Install your dependencies with npm or yarn, which uses the above mentioned `NPM_TOKEN`:
+Install your dependencies with npm or yarn:

 ```sh
 npm install